(for service provider organisations from child protection, health, education, police and justice sectors)

 The Partner Community is being developed to replace multiple systems that service providers use to interact with FACS.
 The Contracting Portal, Referral Management System and DoCS connect will all be replaced by the Partner Community.

-From early 2018, non-government organisations (NGOs) will access contract information and payments through the Partner Community and, depending on the services they provide, may also benefit from:
+From May 2018, non-government organisations (NGOs) will access contract information and payments through the Partner Community and, depending on the services they provide, may also benefit from:

 - online placement requests, referrals and case information

 - easy-to-use, pre-populated online forms

 The ChildStory team has been working closely with their NGO Reference Group and representatives from our other partners (NSW Police and the health, education and justice sectors) to ensure the Partner Community reflects and supports the complexity and importance of the work our partners carry out.